KharlAbban/KharlAbban_Profile_Sample/frontendmentor_advice_app/README-template.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Advice generator app solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents